Balestier: Etymology and history

+The precinct was named after Joseph Balestier.
+As new settlers populated Balestier Road from the late 19th century, they established villages and grew crops such as taro.

 Balestier hired a number of immigrants on his estates.
 Chinese and Indian workers laboured these crops.
 When Balestier left Singapore due to a health breakdown after the deaths of his son and wife in 1844 and 1847, he sold his plantation to Singapore authorities and the land was leased out to Chinese farmers.
 Another portion was turned into a burial site for paupers and lepers.
 During the 19th century, many prisoners from India were sent to Singapore, where they were employed as labourers and builders.
 After serving their term, many of these convicts remained in Singapore as traders, artisans or skilled craftsmen.
-With a large diversity of people, different skills, culture, technics and practices were shared and exchange within Balestier.
+With a large diversity of people, different skills, culture, techniques and practices were shared and exchange within Balestier.

-The rows of shophouses were constructed in the late 19th century have been since conserved, though some have made way for new development.
-These shophouses were to provide services to residents.
-In the 1880s, several bungalows were constructed, with one still remaining at Tai Gin Road known as the Sun Yat Sen Nanyang Memorial Hall (formerly the Sun Yat Sen Villa or Wan Qing Yuan).
-Overtime, with the renewing of the past historical facts of China, the 1911 Chinese revolution and its leader Sun were incorporated with the story of Singapore's independence.

-Other than shophouses and bungalows, there were industrial activities in the area as well.
-There were rattan plantations along the Whampoa River and sugarcane productions at Jalan Ampas.

-The Hokkiens referred to Balestier Road as o kio, meaning "black bridge", and as Goh Chor Tua Pek Kong Temple (梧槽大伯公庙), meaning "Rochor Tua Pek Kong Temple".
-The Tamils named the area thaneer kampong தண்ணீர் கம்பம் as water was drawn from there by bullock cart in the old days.

 For instance, the nickname “Recreation Road” is made popular with the growth of many sporting and recreational buildings within the vicinity in 1920s.
 Other examples of names given in view of activities included the Cantonese names such as Wu-hap Thong was given to the Taro pond, which is to depict the semi aquatic crops grown within the neighbourhood.
 The area that surrounds Balestier and Serangoon road also adopts the Malay language name of “Pauper House”, to acknowledge the presence of Tan Tock Seng pauper's Hospital to provide treatment for the under-privileged.
 Many more streets took on Malay names in acknowledgement to the existence of Malay kampong villages within the area.

 Both the Singapore Improvement Trust and the Housing and Development Board built flats in the area known as St. Michael's Estate.
 Modern shophouses were erected in the 1960s as well including walk-up apartments.
 In the late 20th century, several buildings made way for newer buildings such as high-rise condominiums, shopping malls and new commercial buildings.

 The Sultan of Sulu used to own a house along Balestier Road purchased in 1903.